- Latin America

 Just moved to Spain and need to organize permanent housing?
 Idealista is the app to use!
 You can search for apartments, houses, or a room in the area of your choice, using the search feature, and then browse the listings in that area.
 This is a favorite app amongst local Spaniards that are looking for a new place to live as it conveniently allows you see if there are any available places in the immediate vicinity of a neighborhood or street you may be roaming.
 Available for both Android and iOS.

-This iOS app is for the beach lover within all of us.
+This iOS app is for the beach lover in all of us.
 If you’re venturing out of the city for a relaxing beach weekend along Spain’s calm, coastal waters, then this is the app for you.
 You’ll find more than 3,400 beaches, see information and weather forecasts for each, photos, and a convenient save option for future reference.

 This is a clean, basic app that makes learning fun.
 With its game-like lessons, you will earn points, race against the clock, and move up levels as your Spanish improves.
 Available on Android and iOS, Duolingo is the world’s most popular way to learn Spanish online.
 Whether you’re a beginner starting with the basics, or looking to practice your reading, writing, and speaking, Duolingo is scientifically proven to work.